 I don’t pretend to be an authority of any kind, but I’ve learned a lot about living with and loving people by doing it.
 I have been married three times.
 All three marriages ended in divorce.
 I did, at least, make different mistakes each time!
 Count in all the others I’ve known, and I have to say that my life has been blessed with an abundance of love.

 I am honored to have enjoyed a fourteen-year life partnership with Sam that was the deepest and healthiest relationship I had ever experienced up until that time.
 I learned a great deal from it.
 My relationship with Rick is even healthier, and grows deeper day by day.

-And over the course of time, I’ve been a custodial and non-custodial mother and stepmother, as well as a step-grandmother.
+Over the course of time, I’ve been a custodial and non-custodial mother and stepmother, as well as a step-grandmother.
 I’ve lived in nuclear families (my parents are still married to each other after all these years) and blended families and on my own (before and after becoming a parent) with and without kids and as part of a couple without kids or one with kids visiting on the weekends.
-I’ve been in monogamous and intentionally non-monogamous relationships (and those that weren’t intentially non-monogamous, but in which my partner strayed).
+I’ve been in monogamous and intentionally non-monogamous relationships.
 I’ve been through the remarriage, divorce and death of my daughter’s father.
-All this stuff adds up to a lot of life lived in 36 years, and that’s before all that I’ve learned from observing others’ relationships.
+All this stuff adds up to a lot of life lived in 49 years, and that’s before all that I’ve learned from observing others’ relationships.
 Oh – did I mention that I am apparently related to the entire population of Alabama and most of that of north Georgia?
 Lots of material right there in the family.

-I don’t consider relationships that end or change to be failures.
+Anyway, I’ve come to the conclusion that relationships that end or change are not failures.
 I realize that there is a school of belief that says every romantic relationship is supposed to be “happily ever after.”
 That’s right up there with the whole “soulmates” meme for causing harm, as far as I’m concerned.
-(Yes, I’ll address that one at some point.)

-Relationships are not about winning and losing, or keeping score in any way.
+Relationships are not about winning, losing, or keeping score in any way.
 They are successful if they contribute to the well-being of those involved in them.
 That don’t have to last forever to do so.

-I am more and more convinced that healthy relationships can only be built by healthy people who know what they want, ask for it (and hold out for it), fulfill their commitments, and are living a very conscious, intentional life.
-They take work.
-They take skills that are the same across all relationships, romantic, familial, business, academic, social, you name it.
-My dear friend Ron and I were talking about the “life curriculum” Sam and I had set up for our kids, and one of the things that he brought up were relationship skills.
+I am more and more convinced that healthy relationships can only be built by healthy people who know what they want, ask for it, fulfill their commitments, and live a very conscious, intentional life.
+Relationships take work.
+They take skills that are the same across all types of relationships, whether romantic, familial, business, academic, social—you name it.
+At one time my dear friend Ron and I were talking about the “life curriculum” Sam and I had set up for our kids, and one of the things that he brought up were relationship skills.
 That wasn’t on my list before, and I realized that their presence is a major contributor to a person’s overall functionality and happiness in life.
-I’ve been mulling over those, and plan to write up a list of what I consider truly essential and some of the resources that have been most helpful to me some time soon.